-Pursuant to A.R.S § 8-817, the Department of Child Safety's Office of Child Welfare Investigations (OCWI) developed an annual report on joint investigations conducted during the fiscal year.
-This report provides data on criminal conduct cases that received a joint investigation from DCS and the appropriate law enforcement agency, in addition to the reasons why a criminal conduct case did not receive a joint investigation.
+Pursuant to A.R.S § 8-817 and A.R.S.
+8-471(H), the Department of Child Safety's Office of Child Welfare Investigations (OCWI) developed an annual report on joint investigations conducted during the fiscal year.
+This report provides data on criminal conduct reports that received a joint investigation from DCS and the appropriate law enforcement agency, in addition to the reasons why a criminal conduct report did not receive a joint investigation.